Bangor Studio/Membership Department

 Noel Bonam, Maine State Director for AARP, said lifting people out of poverty was the intent of the Social Security program created by President Franklin Roosevelt in 1935.

-"That's why the program was created, and it has done just that.
+"That's why the program was created.
 That's the single program over the last nine decades that has kept millions of Americans out of poverty," Bonam said.

 He said the Center on Budget and Policy Priorities suggests the number of Mainers 65 and older lifted out of poverty by Social Security is even higher.

-And Bonam said a total of 369,000 Mainers who are retired, disabled, survivors or children receive Social Security benefits.
+And Bonam said a total of 369,000 Mainers who are retired, disabled, survivors or children receive Social Security.

-AARP is asking Congress to ensure Social Security is sustained and recipients get their benefits in a timely fashion and better customer service, despite staffing cuts by the Trump Administration.
+AARP is asking Congress to ensure Social Security is sustained and recipients get their checks in a timely fashion and receive better customer service, despite staffing cuts by the Trump Administration.
 Bonam said he thinks Congress isn't not acting fast enough.

 Maine Center for Economic Policy President Garrett Martin said in a statement that the Trump administration's demand for a new census will exclude vulnerable Mainers, weaken data collection and attempt to hide the harm their policies cause.